Mikaela/shell-things/etc/opt/chromium/policies/managed/README.md

 Enables encrypted client hello (ECH) and Online Certificate Status Protocol (OCSP) (or Certificate Revocation List (CRL)?) checks.

-However ECH seems to require `"DnsOverHttpsMode": "secure"` from the `doh-*` files and OCSP seems to bypass that going to the system resolver.
+However ECH requires `"DnsOverHttpsMode": "secure"` which will break things (and thus my files don't enable it), or it will occassionally get disabled (I hope they implement it with system resolver soon).

 ## `enable-labs.json`